John Philip Holland: Memorial

 A monument stands at the gates of Scholars Townhouse Hotel, Drogheda (the former building of the Christian Brothers school where Holland taught) in commemoration of his work.
 It was unveiled in a ceremony on 14 June 2014 as part of the Irish Maritime Festival.
 The ceremony was attended by Drogheda Town Council as well as representatives of the US, British and Japanese governments.
-St. Josephs's Christian Brothers School, where Mr. Holland once taught, has been renamed and operates as John P. Holland Charter School in Paterson, New Jersey.
+St. Josephs' Christian Brothers School, where Holland once taught, has been renamed and operates as John P. Holland Charter School in Paterson, New Jersey.

-The John P Holland Centre, is a centre dedicated to the life and work of John P. Holland.
-It is based in Liscannor, Co.
-Clare.
+The John P. Holland Centre, a centre dedicated to the life and work of Holland, was opened in 2016 in Liscannor, County Clare.